 Assignments Weighting

-8 labs and Field Trip 45% (5% each)
+8 labs 45%

-3 practical exams 36% (12% each)
+3 practical exams 36%

 Group Assignment 9%

 Participation 10%

 While the exams are technically not cumulative, material covered in the latter part of the course is dependent on the material from the earlier part of the course.
 Do NOT miss an exam.
 Make-up exams will NOT be given except under the most extraordinary circumstances such as documented illness, documented death in the family, documented alien abduction, etc. Make up exams will be given at a mutually convenient time and while they will cover the same information as the original exam, the questions and/or practical materials will be different.